Pink-spotted hawkmoth -- (Agrius cingulata) WO

 I often get asked to identify larvae from areas not

-you probably have the Nessus Sphinx.
-It is not officially reported from
+probably have the Nessus Sphinx.
+It is probably common in Kings County.

 Two bright, distinct, narrow yellow